top of page

 The BRAVE Study

-The purpose of The BRAVE Study was to test the best way to measure treatment quality during Exposure Therapy, for therapists treating children and young adults with anxiety.
+The BRAVE Study tested the best way to measure treatment quality during exposure therapy, for therapists treating children and young adults with anxiety.
 As part of this study, researchers provided exposure therapy training for therapists at Riverside Community Care.
 Children were asked to participate in this study to help test a new tool to better understand different things that happen during exposure therapy to make it more or less effective.

-This is a child anxiety assessment study where children 8 to 12 will receive an anxiety evaluation and participate in observations of family processes.
+A child anxiety assessment study where children ages 8 to 12 received an anxiety evaluation and participated in observations of family processes.
 We are interested in seeing how anxious children and their mothers talk about problems and interact in different situations.

-This was a brief study to learn from parents about finding an exposure therapist.
-We wanted to know what things got in the way and what things helped you find treatment for your child.
+A brief study to learn from parents about finding an exposure therapist.
+We wanted to know what things got in the way and what things helped them find treatment for their child.

 Pediatric OCD Treatment Study: Augmentation of Partial Response